Nina Turner: Bernie Sanders 2020 presidential campaign

-2021 Ohio's 11th congressional district special election
+Ohio's 11th congressional district campaigns

-Turner ran in a special election to replace Marcia Fudge who resigned her seat.
-She lost to Cuyahoga County Council woman Shontel Brown in the Democratic primary.
+In 2021, Turner ran in a special election to replace Representative Marcia Fudge, who resigned her seat to become HUD secretary.
+By mid-June, Seth Richardson of The Plain Dealer considered Turner the sole front-runner, as expected support for Cuyahoga County Council member and moderate Democrat Shontel Brown's campaign had not materialized.
+Turner was often called the "frontrunner" in local and national media.
+Turner lost to Brown in the Democratic primary by a margin of 5.66%.

-2022 Ohio 11th congressional district election

 In September 2021, Turner filed paperwork with the FEC to run for Congress in the same district in 2022.
 Although she did not officially declare her intention to run for the seat at that time, her filing "leaves the door open.
 Turner has conceded in the past that she will make another run for Congress," according to The Plain Dealer.

 On January 26, 2022, Turner announced her intention to run against Brown for a second time.
 Turner was not re-endorsed by prominent members of the Congressional Progressive Caucus who had endorsed her the previous year.
 On May 3, 2022, Brown defeated Turner with 66% of votes to Turner's 34%.

 Political views

 Turner's politics have been described in the media as progressive, left-wing, or far-left.
 She identifies as a democratic socialist.

-During Turner's runs for Congress, she supported Medicare for All, a Green New Deal, a $15 minimum wage, legalizing cannabis, canceling student debt, and tuition-free tertiary education.

-In support of striking workers, Turner launched the organization We Are Somebody in October 2023.

-She expressed harsh criticism towards Israel's actions in the Gaza war, stating: "Stop calling it a war, what is happening in Gaza is not a war, it is a genocide and ethnic cleansing campaign."